 The interior is restrained and simple, the roof structure a dominant visual element.
 The altar is not placed centrally against the east wall, a slightly unsettling arrangement.
 Original pews, altar and ambo, and round-headed niche for the tabernacle in the east wall.
 Altar rails have been removed and the sanctuary floor appears to have been raised but otherwise the church is little altered since 1968.

 Edmund Waterton was a great collector of religious artefacts and three exceptional and precious objects remain in the church.
-The first is the stone font which appears to be early 14th century but is possibly a concoction of pieces from different sources.
+The first is the stone font, which appears to be early fourteenth century but is possibly a concoction of pieces from different sources.
 Deep octagonal bowl with trefoiled ogee arcading.
 In the spandrels heads and beasts.
 The font basin is, unusually, divided into two compartments.
 The bowl sits on eight stubby colonnettes.
-On the east wall a wooden crucifix of which the Corpus is believed to have come from Belgium and to date from the first half of the 14th century and, to the left of the sanctuary, a wooden sculpture of the Virgin Mary, believed to date from around 1500 and to have come from the old cathedral at Boulogne.
+On the east wall a wooden crucifix of which the Corpus is believed to have come from Belgium and to date from the first half of the fourteenth century and, to the left of the sanctuary, a wooden sculpture of the Virgin Mary, believed to date from around 1500 and to have come from the old cathedral at Boulogne.

 Architect: Thomas E. Wilson

 Original Date: 1968